Complete Financial Questionnaire

 In short, Critical Illness Insurance doesn’t stop bad things from happening…it just makes them more manageable.

-For those yet to be indoctrinated into the cult of insurance (it definitely isn’t a cult you’ll hear the insurers say – but isn’t that exactly what a cult would say?):
+For those yet to be indoctrinated into the cult of insurance (the insurers will try to convince you that it’s not a cult– but isn’t that exactly what a cult would say?):

-Critical Illness Cover is a type of insurance that pays you a TAX-FREE LUMP SUM if you fall ill with any of the illness specified in your policy.
+Critical Illness Cover pays you a TAX-FREE LUMP SUM if you fall ill with one of the illnesses specified in your policy.

 And here are the illnesses they cover: